Is business attire still important?

 So why then do so many people wear the same clothes to work that they do to the movies, church, a walk in the park, dinner with friends, etc.?
 Why are they not changing for various activities?

-Is it because they’re too poor to afford anything else?
+Are they too poor to afford anything else?

 Because that used to be the only reason people wore the same clothes all the time: they couldn’t afford other clothes.
 It was a sign of low income and little education.